igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `Medium`

 ### Description
-`tx.origin`-based protection can be abused by malicious contract if a legitimate user interacts with the malicious contract.
+`tx.origin`-based protection can be abused by a malicious contract if a legitimate user interacts with the malicious contract.

 ### Exploit Scenario: